Swimming Pool Pumps On Paper – What’s the smartest choice?

 Swimming Pool Pumps: Which Is The Smartest Choice?
 One Speed vs Two Speed vs Variable Speed.

-There are three general types of pool pumps: single speed, two speed, and variable speed.
+There are three general types of swimming pool pumps: single speed, two speed, and variable speed.

 Single Speed Pumps